MetadataConsulting/ModelCataloguePlugin/docs/development/executor_service.md

 }
 ```

-## working with objects related to request and response
+## Working with objects related to request and response
 In similar way you have to store all the information from the `request`, `params`, `headers` or `response` needed
 inside the task closure